Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Formalism

 \subsection{Collisional damping}

 Collisional damping is an inherent characteristic of the complex potential, and as mentioned above, quarkonia potential becomes complex within the medium; the imaginary part of the potential gradually reduces the force fields that bind $q-\bar{q}$ together.
 Consequently, quarkonia gets dissociated within the QGP medium, and the decay width ($\Gamma_{d,nl}$) corresponding to collisional damping can be obtained by performing a first-order perturbation calculation.
-The calculation of $\Gamma_{d,nl}$ involves folding the imaginary part of the potential (given in Eq.~\ref{eq:Iim_v3}) with the radial wave function~\cite{crs1};
+The calculation of $\Gamma_{d,nl}$ involves folding the imaginary part of the potential with the radial wavefunction~\cite{crs1}:

-\ba \Gamma_{d,nl}(\tau,p_{T}) = \int g_{nl}(r)^{\dagger} \Im[V] g_{nl}(r) \, dr \ea
+\ba \Gamma_{d,nl}(\tau,p_{T}) = \int g_{nl}(r)^{\dagger} \Im[V] g_{nl}(r) \, dr. \ea

-Here, $g_{nl}(r)$ represents the singlet wave function corresponding to the specific quarkonia state being investigated, where $n$ and $l$ are the quantum numbers with their usual meanings.
-These wave functions are obtained by solving the Schrödinger equation for various $q-\bar{q}$ states.
-As the potential is anisotropic, the respective effect on the particle's decay width is observed further.
+Here, $g_{nl}(r)$ represents the singlet wavefunction corresponding to the specific quarkonia state being investigated, where $n$ and $l$ are the quantum numbers with their usual meanings.
+For simplicity, some of the authors have chosen the Hydrogen atom wavefunctions \cite{Agotiya:2016bqr, Jamal:2018mog, Nilima:2024nvd}.
+However, we have obtained these wavefunctions by solving the Schrödinger equation for various $q-\bar{q}$ states.
+As the potential is anisotropic, the particle's decay width also contains the respective effect.